-Physically, it is a diverse country with deserts and sub tropical forests in the north, and freezing conditions in the south.
+Physically, it is a diverse country with deserts and subtropical forests in the north, and freezing conditions in the south.
 The South Atlantic Ocean runs down the east coast and the Andes Mountains borders Chile in the west.
 These two factors have a major influence on the climate.
-It also borders Brazil, Uruguay, Bolivia and Paraguay in the North.
-Its highest point is Aconcagua which rises to 6,960 mts (22,837 feet), the highest point on the American continent – both north and south!
+It also borders Brazil, Uruguay, Bolivia, and Paraguay in the North.
+Its highest point is Aconcagua which rises to 6,960 metres (22,837 feet), the highest point on the American continent – both north and south!

 - Eating in a traditional steak house in Buenos Aires